timeletters/Discuss/README.md

 We use workerman to develop backend api, mysql to store user data and Redis as data cache.

-Our Web is based on Reack Framework, App is based on Flutter Framework.
+Our Web is based on React Framework, App is based on Flutter Framework.

 We also developed a WeChat applet through uniapp.